abby-baskind/YoE/README.md

 ### Past: 1-15-1850 to 12-15-1879

-For a reconstruction of the past, I recommend the first available 30 years of the model.
+For a reconstruction of the past, I recommend the first available 20 years of the model.
 Remember, the historical model starts in 1850.
 While a longer climatology (e.g. 50 years) might be more robust, given how late the model starts, I contend climatologies past 1880 would begin showing signs of anthropogenic influence.
+Moreover, time periods longer than 20 years overwhelm the large Pangeo kernel.
+If necessary, I can upgrade to a huge kernel, but that is a lot of computing power.

 ### Future